September 6, 2015

 DSCF6845

-Suddenly a guy approached me: “I’m homeless, but I’m trying to save, would you be kind and give me one Euro?”
+Suddenly, a guy approached me: “I’m homeless, but I’m trying to save, would you be kind and give me one Euro?”
 Like most big cities, Utrecht has a homeless population too.
-Honestly, with the housing situation, there is no surprise.
-I just looked into his eyes, and with a self-surrendered face, I said: “I’m homeless too,” and had no more questions asked.
+Honestly, with the housing situation, it was no surprise.
+I just looked into his eyes, and with a self-surrendered voice I said: “I’m homeless too,” and had no more questions asked.

 homeless selfie time